janl/waaa/README.md

     gem install jekyll

-Second, in the root of the project, run `jekyll --server` to generate the HTML files, and start the server:
+Second, in the root of the project, run `jekyll serve` to generate the HTML files, and start the server:

-    jekyll --server --auto
+    jekyll serve -w

-`--auto` enables live reload so you don't need to restart the server to see your changes.
+`-w` enables live reload so you don't need to restart the server to see your changes.

-When you run `jekyll --server` you'll probably see webrick start up.
+When you run `jekyll serve` you'll probably see webrick start up.
 Look for the port number:

     [2012-06-23 14:02:42] INFO  WEBrick::HTTPServer#start: pid=3642 port=4000